themarshallproject/arpa20220125/README.md

 - You will be prompted for credentials if you have not entered them before.
 You will need an AWS keypair, a Github API token, and an EndRun API key.

 ## Notes on JavaScript

-- By default, the graphics rig uses the ES6 import structure.
-Only `graphic.js` is included automatically on the page, so other files should be `import`ed from there.
-To use non-ES6-module code, place scripts in the `src/lib/` folder.
-This will be included and concatenated without being compiled.

-- You can use ES5 by setting the `use_es6` configuration option in `config.json` to `false`.
-This creates a slightly different compilation behavior.
-Any `.js` file in the `src/` folder will be included automatically.
-  Your code in `graphic.js` will always come last in the concatenated file.
+- The graphics rig uses modern JavaScript imports.
+Anything imported into `graphic.js` will be included in the page.

 ## Deploying multiple graphics from one repo